craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 ### Specialized Tags
 #### Burst (X)
-When you make an Attack with this Weapon, before you make your Attack Roll, choose a number of
+When you make an Attack with this Weapon, before you make your Attack Roll, choose a number of Loaded Ammunition to fire with this Attack less than or equal the value indicated.

+If you hit,

 # Example Weapons
 | Title                        | Base     | Size   | Range       | Ability   | Defense | Ammunition   | Other                         |     |